ajharris27/writing-sample/docs/procedure.md

 ### Push changes

-1. Before pushing your local changes to the team’s repository, make sure the changes you made do not conflict with any changes that might have been made while you were making your edits:
+1. Before pushing your local changes to the team’s repository, make sure the changes you made do not conflict with any changes that might have been made by others while you were making your edits:
 ```
 git pull
 ```